 Nora N. Khan is Topical Cream’s Editor-in-Residence for 2021

-Khan To Assume The Role Through 2022, Expanding our Mission To Platform Woman-identified Critics and Artists
+Khan To Assume the Role through 2021, Expanding our Mission To Platform Woman-identified Critics and Artists

 The Topical Cream Editor-in-Residence program was developed in response to the urgent need for institutional support for criticism and experimental journalism as the pandemic shifted priorities within many publications and art organizations.
 Nominations for the residency were solicited from Topical Cream’s Board of Directors and advisors.

 “We look forward to supporting and thriving under Nora Khan’s leadership.
-Her groundbreaking work in the fields of art criticism and technology will push Topical Cream further into the future, creating more opportunity for thought leadership and bold new ideas from our community of extraordinary women and gender non-conforming individuals,” said Topical Cream Founder and Director Lyndsy Welgos .
+Her groundbreaking work in the fields of art criticism and technology will push Topical Cream further into the future, creating more opportunities for thought leadership and bold new ideas from our community of extraordinary women and gender-non-conforming individuals,” said Topical Cream Founder and Director Lyndsy Welgos.

 Nora N. Khan is a writer of criticism on digital visual culture and philosophy of emerging technology.
 Her research specifically focuses on experimental art and music practices that make arguments through software, machine learning, and artificial intelligence.
 She is a professor at Rhode Island School of Design, in Digital + Media; she teaches graduate students critical theory and artistic research, critical writing both for artists and designers, and history of digital media.